Code-Institute-Submissions/phillrutherford-fitness-first/README.md

 I would also have preferred to have used some images for the meals.
 Maybe even video instructions on prepping and cooking.
 But an image of the final product would add a nice effect to the page.

+In addition to all of these.
+The videos used for workouts are not at all what I would want to use.
+I would prefer to create them all myself or one specific trainer to keep things consistent.
+I simply used 3 youtube videos as examples to the function of the site.

 # Technologies Used

 - The project uses Stripe to initalise payment methods.